donateko/scopos-webmail/docs/user-guide/install.md

  **-> How to install the app from the store**
 1. Open Google Play Store: Open the Google Play Store app on your Android device.
 It usually has a shopping bag icon with a colorful triangle.
-2. Search for the App: Use the search bar at the top to search for Twake Mail application
+2. Search for the App: Use the search bar at the top to search for Mailbux application
 3. Select the App: When you find the app, tap on it to open its details page.
 4. Install the App: On the app's details page, tap the "Install" button.
 5. Wait for Download and Installation: The app will download and install automatically.
 Once it's installed, the "Install" button will change to "Open."